BEFORE YOU GO...

 It has also been decided that the APRA would add 50 million AUD to the operational risk capital requirement for the Bank of Queensland, which is expected to remain in place for as long as the company has not delivered a remediation plan that meets the regulator’s approval.

-Earlier this month, the Australian Transaction Reports and Analysis Centre (AUSTRAC) announced that it had imposed a sanctions regime against the company after a compliance inspection was conducted by the regulator, following which concerns were raised regarding the effectiveness of the organisation’s anti-money laundering controls and systems.
+Earlier this month, the Australian Transaction Reports and Analysis Center (AUSTRAC) announced that it had imposed a sanctions regime against the company after a compliance inspection was conducted by the regulator, following which concerns were raised regarding the effectiveness of the organisation’s anti-money laundering controls and systems.

 AUSTRAC CEO, Nicole Rose, said that, “The actions undertaken by AUSTRAC and APRA in relation to BoQ highlight the whole of government efforts to maintain the integrity of Australia’s financial systems,”